that404nerd/Freeze-Engine/README.md

 Also for debugging, compile with this: `cmake -DCMAKE_BUILD_TYPE=Debug ..`

 ## WARNING:
-This branch is meant for testing purposes, currently i am testing box2d and the main branch implementation doesn't work well.
-Please report any bugs!
+This branch is meant for testing purposes, Please report any bugs!
 Also for debugging, compile with this: `cmake -DCMAKE_BUILD_TYPE=Debug ..`